December 02, 2020

 Voice Tweets can contain up to 140 seconds of audio.
 This is the perfect length of time to introduce your brand or give details about special promotions.
 It’s certainly going to be a case of trial and error for some businesses but is worth embracing all the same as usually voice notes can only be sent through a message (i.e on Facebook Messenger), rather than made public.

 SEO (search engine optimisation) has always been an important part of any digital marketing strategy.
 However, as we move into 2021 Google will continue to up its game in terms of what search results it deems are relevant for its users.
-Therefore, it’s time to ensure your SEO strategy is more watertight than ever before.
+Therefore, it’s time to ensure your SEO strategy is more watertight than ever before and refresh yourself on some of the top digital marketing tips.

 As we enter a new year, it’s always a wise idea to conduct an SEO review to make sure your keywords are on point.
 However, beyond this, you need to consider everything else that can boost your rankings which includes a quick page load time, accurate search intent and the overall user experience.